Explore how your team can use Hiver.

 Help desks can be categorized into 5 main types: enterprise, internal, web-based, cloud-based, and open-source.

-Internal help desks: it’s a department or software inside an organization that is responsible for answering questions or queries that employees might have.
+Internal help desks: It’s a department or software inside an organization that is responsible for answering questions or queries that employees might have.
 Internal help desks are mainly used to streamline and manage employee queries in relation to payroll, taxes, technical bugs, software troubleshooting, and more.
-They’re mostly used by HR and IT departments.
-This can reduce the burden of managing HR tasks and providing IT support, respectively.

 These skills are capabilities that help desk staff are expected to possess to do their work optimally.
 According to Indeed, working as a help desk agent requires these four core skills: